Motor Vehicle Salesperson

 Kaihoko Waka Huarahi

 Motor vehicle salespeople sell new or used cars, trucks, and other vehicles.

-Pay for motor vehicle salespeople varies depending on skills, experience and the dealership you work for.
+Pay for motor vehicle salespeople varies depending on skills, experience and vehicle type.

 - PAYE.net.nz website – use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)